stevenwudi/autonomous_driving/README.md

 ## Report
 The report can be found in the following Overleaf project: [Visual Recognition for Autonomous Driving](https://www.overleaf.com/read/hxzqzgjzfjzs)

-Moreover, Google Slides presentation can be found in this [link.] (https://docs.google.com/presentation/d/1pATMrlv-86Eotm-Z1qS7ohpkkS3RFFPdB2qlYrZ8-4Y/edit?usp=sharing)
+Moreover, Google Slides presentation can be found in this [link] (https://docs.google.com/presentation/d/1pATMrlv-86Eotm-Z1qS7ohpkkS3RFFPdB2qlYrZ8-4Y/edit?usp=sharing).

 ## Weekly Project Slides
 - Google slides for [Week 1](#)